xCordeva/FrontEndMentor-Challenges/README.md

 # FrontEndMentor Challenges Solutions

 This collection contains my solutions to various challenges from [FrontEndMentor](https://www.frontendmentor.io/).
 Each challenge is organized into its own repository, making it easy to explore and review my code.
+The challenges are arranged by the order in which they were tackled and solved, following a chronological progression.

 ## Table of Contents